kubeshop/testkube-docs/docs/articles/testing-pipeline.md

-# Testkube Testing Pipeline

-## Testkube in the STLC
+# Testkube in the STLC

 The [Software Testing Lifecycle](https://www.geeksforgeeks.org/software-testing-life-cycle-stlc/) (STLC) is a well-established approach for testing software applications to ensure that they meet the requirements of their stakeholders and are free from defects.
 The STLC follows a series of steps or phases, each phase with its specific objectives and deliverables.
 These phases are: